florianmainguy/theodinproject/rails/fakebook_app/README.md

-## Fakebook App
+## Fakebook

+A social network clone built with Ruby on Rails.

 From [The Odin Project](https://www.theodinproject.com/lessons/final-project)<br/><br/>
-Fakebook<br/>
 See it live: [Fakebook](https://fm-fakebook.herokuapp.com/)<br/>

 Mainly inspired by [Blackwright](https://github.com/blackwright/tracebook)

-A social network clone built with Ruby on Rails.
-View it on [Heroku](https://fm-fakebook.herokuapp.com/).

 Explore the app by logging in with one of the prepopulated accounts, or start from scratch with a blank guest account.